ABOUT US

 OPPORTUNITY, GROWTH, SOCIALIZATION

-The Clubhouse for Special Needs provides a safe and fun place for teenagers and adults with intellectual/physical challenges.
-It provides opportunity for education, socialization and independence in a recreational atmosphere.
+The Clubhouse for Special Needs offers a safe and enjoyable environment for teenagers and young adults with intellectual and physical challenges.
+Our program focuses on providing opportunities for education, socialization, and independence in a recreational setting.

-We accept individuals with intellectual delay and physical disabilities regardless of race, creed, or religion.
-We also provide respite services for the families.
+We welcome individuals with intellectual disabilities and physical challenges, regardless of race, creed, or religion.
+Additionally, we offer respite services for families.

 LOOKING TO GET INVOLVED?